-The School of Interdisciplinary Sciences and Technology promotes education and research in interdisciplinary sciences.
-The school provides opportunities to researchers and academicians having specific expertise to cross the boundaries of their respective subject areas and think across them.
+The Department of Food Technology promotes education and research in Food Sciences, Food Safety, Packaging, Food Product Development, Food Engineering, Bakery, Meat, Dairy sciences and many more.
+The department provides opportunities to researchers and academicians having specific expertise to cross the boundaries of their respective subject areas and think across them.
 It encourages researchers to pool their approaches and modify them so that they are better suited to the problems at hand.
-The school is currently offering B. Tech. & M. Tech. in Food Technology and PhD in Food & Fermentation Technology and Interdisciplinary Sciences.
+The department is currently offering B. Tech., M. Tech. in Food Technology & PhD. in Food Technology and Interdisciplinary Sciences.
 The Department of Food Technology received a substantial grant of Rs.
 75 lakhs in 2010 from Ministry of Food Processing Industries to strengthen the laboratories and infrastructure of the Department.
 As the demand of professionals and trained personnel in the food industry as well as in research and development in government and industrial set-up is immense.
-The department has funding for research projects from UGC, AICTE, SERB etc.
+The department has funding for research projects from UGC, AICTE, SERB etc. The Department of Food Technology has also been awarded with DST- FIST Grant of Rs 1.5 crore in 2022.